 The wall and ceiling coverings should be cleaned periodically to maintain a new appearance.
 Use a non-abrasive cleaner with a soft cloth on the walls.
 Do not use solvents of any kind, as those solvents may damage the surfaces being so cleaned.

 Dashboard

-To keep the dash in like-new condition, follow these guidelines:
+To keep the motor-home dashboard (Figure 14-14) in like-new condition, regularly follow these guidelines:

 DO: